 Online Credit Program

-The Online Credit Program offers online versions of approved CU Boulder courses from over 25 departments on campus.
+The Online Credit Program offers online versions of approved CU Boulder courses from more than 25 departments on campus.
 Online courses hold the same breadth, depth and rigor as face-to-face courses while offering students more control over when and where they complete their coursework.
 A rich collaboration among faculty and instructional designers with expertise in learning technology focuses on ongoing enhancements of quality and innovation.
 Courses range from traditional semester-long courses to shorter intensive terms and self-paced courses.

 Post-Baccalaureate Health Professions Program

 The Post-Baccalaureate Health Professions Program is a partnership between the College of Arts and Sciences and the Division of Continuing Education.
 It is designed for career changers who were academically successful as undergraduates but have not completed the prerequisite science courses needed to apply to graduate medical programs.
-Students enter the program in a cohort and take all course work together.
+Students enter the program in a cohort and take all coursework together.
 Academic advising, tutoring and preparation for applying to medical schools are provided.